valancej/documentation/_pro/builds-and-configuration/build-arguments.md

       CI: "{% raw %}{{ .Ci }}{% endraw %}"
 ```

-The full list of CI/CD-related variables you can use is:
+The full list of CI/CD-related variables is:

 * `ProjectID` (the Codeship defined project ID)
 * `BuildID` (the Codeship defined build ID)